sirwilliam15/punchclock/README.md

 **Dependencies**
 - PySide2 - Qt libraries for Python
-- SquareUp - Square's API libraries
+- SquareUp - Square's API libraries.

 **Notes**

 Only Supports:
 - SquareUp Payroll Accounts
 - One location in a Square Payroll Account